raunakb47/NFRinRobotics/Single-Robot Sim/README.md

 - /BATTERY_STATE

 #### 7. Along with the aforementioned ROS topics, the command outputs of the scripts and the simulator itself should be recorded for analysis.
 These outputs contain information such as the total response time of the tasks.

+## About Included Scripts

+The Scripts prefixed with "s" contain the path planning, while the prefix "d" indicates path planning for a detour on obstacle encounters.